Robert Bartlett (explorer): Career

 In 1917, Bartlett rescued the members of Donald Baxter MacMillan's ill-fated Crocker Land Expedition, who had been stuck on the ice for four years.

 From 1925 to 1945, at the command of his own schooner, Effie M. Morrissey, Bartlett led many important scientific expeditions to the Arctic sponsored by American museums, the Explorers Club and the National Geographic Society.
 He also helped to survey the Arctic for the United States Government during World War II.

 In 1931, Bartlett starred as Captain Barker in the film The Viking about a sealing ship in Newfoundland.
 The film was shot on location and during the filming of several action scenes, the ship on which filming was taking place exploded, killing 28 men.
 Despite this, the film was still released.
 In it, Bartlett plays the captain of the sealing vessel The Viking who is proud of his reputation for never having lost a man.

-Death
+Personal life and death

+Bartlett was a teetotaler, saying that he didn't drink alcohol "because God gave me my body and I propose to take care of it."

 Bartlett died when he was 70 in a New York City hospital from pneumonia and was buried in his hometown of Brigus, Newfoundland and Labrador.
 Hawthorne Cottage, Bartlett's place of residence in Brigus, is a National Historic Site of Canada.